 Gwendolyn Brooks: The Poet as Working Mother

-This portion of the biography describes how motherhood impacted Brooks’s career.
-When she was awarded the Pulitzer prize in 1950, she already had a young son, Hank, and about a year and a half later her daughter Nora was born.
+When she was awarded the Pulitzer prize in 1950, Brooks already had a young son, Hank, and about a year and a half later her daughter Nora was born.

 Prestigious prizes, no babysitters …